Bagoum/danmokou/docs/articles/tstages.md

 - You do **not** need to add the stage script to the LevelController in `Example Stage 2`.
 The source of truth for the stage script is in the StageConfig.

 The built-in logic for adding endings is simple: after all stages are complete, the campaign looks through all the EndingConfigs in the `Endings` list on CampaignConfig in order, and the first one that "matches" is selected.
 If you open the `Example Ending` object, you'll see three fields: a key (used for identification), a state machine (which is what is executed in a new scene for the ending), and a predicate (which is used for matching).
-A predicate of "true" will always match.
+A predicate of `true` will always match.
 You could alternatively use a predicate like `is1cc` to check if the player is running a no-continue clear.
 The `Example Ending No-hit` object uses the predicate `isnohit` to check that the player is running a no-hit clear.
 Try adding both to the campaign config (make sure the no-hit one is first) and running through the campaign with and without a no-hit clear.

 ## More Complex Stage/Ending Routing